aurorascharff/next14-message-box/STEPS.md

 - Show the error in the form.
 - Pass _prevState and return Promise< State>

 Notes: Can be called without js and return state without js.
 Could be any requirements for your data.
+We don't need to make an api endpoint and set error states etc like we used to in the next.js app router, which was a hassle.

 ## Toast message count